 The study measures the impact of increasing cognitive task demands on the use of L2 learners’ pragmatic moves.
 L2 Spanish/Catalan learners of English (n = 36) were grouped into pairs and performed two types of problem-solving tasks.
 Task complexity was independently measured by means of a learners’ perceptions questionnaire, time on task, and time estimation.
 Interactions were analyzed for the use of requests and suggestions.
 Results showed an impact of task complexity on the number of moves for one of the tasks, indicating a clear task effect.
 No differences in terms of the variety of moves were found between the simple and complex versions of tasks.
 Results showed a clear task effect with some moves being exclusively associated with some tasks but not others.

-This list is based on CrossRef data as of 17 september 2022.
+This list is based on CrossRef data as of 9 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.